SGDaniels08/flexbox-practice-exercise/README.md

 # Flexbox Practice Exercise

-## Columbus/Flexcode Directions
+## Installation Instructions

-1. Clone this project to your ~/wcci/code directory
+1. Clone the project to your `wcci/code` directory
-1. Open project inside of Sublime.
+1. `cd` into the project directory
-1. Complete tasks listed inside of layout.css
-1. Stretch: Break out repeating values into css variables

-## Cleveland Directions
+1. `gradle eclipse`

-1. Clone this project into your ~/source/repos directory
+1. Pending a Successful Build, import project into Eclipse
-1. Open project in Visual Studio 2017
-1. Complete tasks listed inside of layout.css
-1. Stretch: Break out repeating values into css variables
+1. Follow the instructions in the comments of `static/css/layout.css`